nok/soundcloud-processing/README.md

 ## Installation

-Unzip and put the extracted *SoundCloudForProcessing* folder into the libraries folder of your Processing sketches.
-Reference and examples are included in the *SoundCloudForProcessing* folder.
+Unzip and put the extracted *SoundCloud* folder into the libraries folder of your Processing sketches.
+Reference and examples are included in the *SoundCloud* folder.
 For more help read the [tutorial](http://www.learningprocessing.com/tutorials/libraries/) by [Daniel Shiffman](https://github.com/shiffman).

 ## Dependencies